ncatlab/nlab-content/pages/8/5/5/0/558/content.md

 #Remarks#

-* In analogy to the homotopy hypothesis, there are attempts to related general [[infinity-category|infinity-categories]] which need not be groupoidal to [[directed space]]s, in which a morphism which is not invertible would model a path in the space that can only be traversed in one direction.
+* In analogy to the homotopy hypothesis, there are attempts to relate general [[infinity-category|infinity-categories]] which need not be groupoidal to [[directed space]]s, in which a morphism which is not invertible would model a path in the space that can only be traversed in one direction.

 #References#

-John Baez, _The Homotopy Hypothesis_ ([web](http://math.ucr.edu/home/baez/homotopy/), [pdf](http://math.ucr.edu/home/baez/homotopy/homotopy.pdf))
+* John Baez, _The Homotopy Hypothesis_ ([web](http://math.ucr.edu/home/baez/homotopy/), [pdf](http://math.ucr.edu/home/baez/homotopy/homotopy.pdf))